History, Technology, and Society majors are encouraged to pursue internships while at Georgia Tech.

 - the offices of U.S. representatives John Lewis and Cynthia McKinney

-The Center for Career Discovery and Development (C2D2) can assist with finding paid internships and registering paid internships for audit credit.
-Below is information and resources that may assist you in the internship search process.
+The Georgia Tech Career Center can assist with finding paid internships and registering paid internships for audit credit.

 Looking for an Internship?
 Try the Internship Database